Razor bumps (also known as pseudofolliculitis barbae) can quite literally be a pain in the neck.

 Preventing Razor Bumps Can Happen

-As a wrap to the article on preventing razor bumps, you can see there are several different ways you can go about.
+As a wrap to the article on preventing razor bumps, you can see there are several different ways to go about it.

-However it is important to note that you might have to try different combinations.
+However, it is important to note that you may have to try different combinations.

-If its your first time trying to cure them I would recommend switching out your razor to a double edge safety razor if you are currently using a cartridge based one at the moment.
-Also its worth upgrading your shaving cream to a decent one that provides moisture and nutrients.
+If it’s your first time trying to cure them, I would recommend switching out your razor to a double edge safety razor if you are currently using a cartridge based one.
+Also, it’s worth upgrading your shaving cream to a decent one that provides moisture and nutrients.

 The double edge safety razor alone can make a world of difference on both a comfort level as well as overall cost of ownership.